Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 As research continues, the integration of investigational compounds like retatrutide with broader metabolic-health datasets will be essential for refining trial design.
 The TRIUMPH program’s results reinforce the promise of innovative compounds that address not only weight loss but also the broader spectrum of metabolic-health endpoints relevant to adults with obesity.

-The most common adverse events were gastrointestinal: nausea, diarrhea, vomiting, and decreased appetite.
-These events were most frequent during dose escalation and generally decreased in severity and frequency over time.
-No unexpected safety signals outside the known GLP-1 class effects were identified.
+The most common adverse events remained gastrointestinal: nausea, diarrhea, vomiting, and decreased appetite, concentrated in the dose-escalation window and decreasing in severity over time.
+No unexpected safety signals outside the incretin class were identified.

 How TRIUMPH Feeds the Approval Timeline

-Eli Lilly has indicated plans to submit a New Drug Application (NDA) for retatrutide in 2026.
-The submission will be anchored by TRIUMPH-1 and TRIUMPH-2 data, with TRIUMPH-4 providing supplementary evidence for a potential knee OA comorbidity indication.
+Eli Lilly has not announced a date to submit a New Drug Application (NDA) for retatrutide, which remains in Phase 3.
+Any future submission would be anchored by TRIUMPH-1 and TRIUMPH-2 data, with TRIUMPH-4 providing supplementary evidence for a potential knee OA comorbidity indication.
 The cross-asset comparison here is moving fast — the recently approved oral candidate is covered in Foundayo (orforglipron) FDA approval.

-Assuming a standard 10–12-month FDA review cycle, a potential approval decision could come in 2027.
-Priority Review designation, if granted, could shorten this timeline by several months.
+If a filing follows the remaining TRIUMPH readouts, a standard 10–12-month FDA review cycle would put any decision at least a year after that — outside analyst projections for a launch range from 2027 into 2028.
+Priority Review designation, if granted, could shorten the review by several months.
 This section is here to show how the trial sequence feeds that path, not to replace the direct status answer.

 Key milestones to watch: TRIUMPH-1 readout (2026), TRIUMPH-2 readout (2026), NDA submission announcement, and FDA acceptance of the filing.
-Track all pipeline milestones on our obesity drug approval tracker, and use the retatrutide status page for the current regulatory position.
+Track all pipeline milestones on our obesity drug approval tracker, browse the full index of obesity-drug approval trackers, and use the retatrutide status page for the current regulatory position.

 Retatrutide vs Approved Competitors